June 26, 2020

 The Chief Medical Officer of Health for New Brunswick has emphasized the importance of people taking care of themselves during this stressful time and has encouraged healthy eating, exercising and getting enough sleep.

 UPDATES FROM LOCAL BUSINESSES

-As a result of COVID-19 and the State of Emergency in the Province of New Brunswick, many of our local businesses have been forced to close, change processes and alter opening hours.
+As a result of COVID-19 and the State of Emergency in the Province of New Brunswick, many of our local businesses are now open and restaurants are providing both take-out and dine-in service.
+Many of their processes and opening hours have changed.
 To help promote these necessary business changes we have created a page to share current opening hours and options.
 If you have an update that you would like us to include, please contact 364-4930.
 Business updates can be found here.

 WATER QUALITY FOR BUSINESSES